-Paying super on annual leave
+Paying super on leave

 Let’s break it down, so you can get on with the day-to-day running of a business.